Do I need a visa?

 Do I need a visa for Germany?

-Whether you need a visa depends largely on your nationality as well as the purpose and duration of your stay.
-Third-country nationals – i.e., people who do not come from an EU or EEA country – generally require a visa to enter Germany.
+Whether you need a visa depends largely on your nationality, as well as the purpose and duration of your stay.
+Third-country nationals—i.e., people who are not from an EU or EEA country—generally require a visa to enter Germany.

 What is a positive stater?

-Citizens of certain third countries who, according to EU Regulation 2018/1806, do not require a visa for short stays (up to 90 days within a 180-day period) – for example, for tourism or business purposes, but without employment – are considered positive states.
-The list of these states can be viewed on the Federal Foreign Office website.
+Citizens of certain third countries who, according to EU Regulation 2018/1806, do not require a visa for short stays (up to 90 days within a 180-day period) – for example, for tourism or business purposes, but not for gainful employment – are considered positive citizens.
+The list of these countries can be viewed on the Federal Foreign Office website.

 What applies to Best Friends countries?